Data Sources & Verification

 How to Report Errors

-Found an outdated price, a closed albergue, or a GPS coordinate that's off?
+Found a closed albergue, stale source link, or GPS coordinate that's off?
 Please let us know.
 We review all corrections and, when confirmed, roll them into the next app update at no extra cost to existing users.

 Or leave a note via the App Store listing — we read all reviews.